JordanMartinez/purescript-jordans-reference/02-Build-Tools/05-Spago--Project-Workflow.md

 spago init
 ```

 If you need to override/add packages to the standard package set, proceed to `Configure the Package Set`.
-Otherwise, continue to `Freeze the Package Set`
+Otherwise, continue to `Install Dependencies`

 ### Configure the Packaget Set